Age-by-Age Guide to Starting Solid Foods

 8 to 11 months: Breakfast

-2 to 3 tablespoons of infant cereal, about 1 tablespoon of fruit such as diced kiwi, banana, ripe peaches, watermelon, or cantaloupe.
+2 to 3 tablespoons of infant cereal, about 1 to 2 tablespoons of fruit such as diced kiwi, banana, ripe peaches, watermelon, or cantaloupe.

 8 to 11 months: Lunch